Prevention & Biocontrol Strategies for Thrips in Houseplants

 One key takeaway: using different biocontrol agents to attack thrips at every life stage is crucial.
 A single strategy is often ineffective.
 Combining foliage-dwelling mites (like Swirski), soil predators (like Entomite-M), and generalist predators (like Chrysopa or Thripor) covers eggs, larvae, pupae, and adults.

-This layered tactic helps "close the gap" in your thrips control program—to kill off all stages, not just one.
+This layered tactic helps "close the gap" in your thrips control program by killing all stages, not just one.

 Summary Table: Biocontrol Tools for Thrips on Tropical Houseplants